 3. Face masks moisturize in-depth

 Face masks are great at both cleaning and moisturizing in depth.
 Face masks work to revitalize your skin, give it the nourishment and vitamins it needs, but also most importantly, moisturize the skin.
 Face masks work in-depth, unlike many moisturizing creams.
 Therefore, it is a great complement to your skincare routine to tackle your dry complexion.
 Make it a habit to use face masks at least once a week, but ideally several times a week.
 You can also apply the mask before you go to bed and let the mask work wonders while you are sleeping.
+In addition to face masks, Kratom for skin care is also a popular choice.

 4. Ointment against dry skin